 4. 1) not yet of full professorial rank and

 4. 2) should be under 40 years of age at the day of the application deadline.

-The maximum age may be increased by up to three years in the case of an individual with a broken career pattern (Deadline for applicants is then 31.3.1977).
+The maximum age may be increased by up to three years in the case of an individual with a broken career pattern ( applicants should be born on or after December, 31, 1971).
 This should be noted in the application document and include the reason for the broken career pattern.

 Applications from women mathematicians are strongly encouraged.

 The applicant has to have already have initiated research contact with the proposed international research partner.
 The collaboration should take place at the international partner’s home institution.

 Due to limited funding, CDC (and hereby the Selection Committee) defines "developing countries" as countries with a Gross National Income per Capita (GNI PC, 2012) less than 7500 USD.
 For a list, please go here

 Applications must be received at least four months before the desired starting date.
 The selection committee will review the applications and award fellowships every four months.